I have an embarrassing admission to make.

 After a bit of sleuthing, I came upon an article by Google that included a sequence of steps to take to supposedly depersonalize your Google search results, and escape your personal informational echo chamber.

-How to Supposedly Turn Off Personalized Search Results in Google in 2020
+How to Supposedly Turn Off Personalized Search Results in Google

 Presuming you are logged into your Google account, here’s the formula: